 Day 10: Istanbul (Turkey)

-This morning we arrive into Istanbul, where we stay one night at a five-star hotel in Istanbul.
+This morning we arrive into Istanbul, where we stay one night at a five-star hotel.

 Note: Continued construction associated with the new Bosphorus tunnel could mean that the train stops on the outskirts of Istanbul and our buses will transport us to the city center.